50th Street station (IRT Broadway–Seventh Avenue Line): Service changes and station renovations

 In 1981, the Metropolitan Transportation Authority listed the station among the 69 most deteriorated stations in the subway system.
 On September 4, 1987, Alex Cumba fell onto the tracks of the 50th Street station.
 Bystanders Edwin Ortiz, Jeff Kuhn, and Melvin Shadd jumped onto the tracks and attempted to lift Cumba back onto the platform, which was difficult due to Cumba's weight.
 The three were able to remove Cumba seconds before the train arrived.
 A recreation of the story aired on Rescue 911 on September 17, 1991.

 In April 1988, the New York City Transit Authority (NYCTA) unveiled plans to speed up service on the Broadway–Seventh Avenue Line through the implementation of a skip-stop service: the 9 train.
 When skip-stop service started in 1989, it was only implemented north of 137th Street–City College on weekdays, and 50th Street was served by both the 1 and the 9.
 Skip-stop service ended on May 27, 2005, as a result of a decrease in the number of riders who benefited.

 In early 2024, a pizzeria opened next to the station's southbound platform, adjacent to an existing coffee shop and cocktail bar.

+In 2026, as part of the Zoning for Accessibility program, private developer Extell Development received permission to finance the installation of elevators to both platforms at the 50th Street station, in exchange for being allowed to increase the size of a tower it was constructing nearby.